 According to the National Fire Protection Association (NFPA), fires in the United States in 2012 resulted in an estimated $11.5 billion in direct property loss.
 With the staggering exposure to life and property, the cause of every fire and exposure must be carefully investigated.
 The recent fires in Madelia highlight not only the loss in terms of property, but loss to a community.

-Fire investigation is sometimes referred to as the origin and cause of fire investigation who may differ from private investigator which are the people who investigate more personal matters.
+Fire investigation is sometimes referred to as the origin and cause of fire investigation.
 It is the analysis of fire-related incidents in an attempt to determine the origin and cause of a fire or explosion.
 Fire investigations are extremely complex and difficult because the fire often destroys the key evidence of its origin.
 Many fires are caused by defective equipment.
-Fire investigators from the local PI agency look at the fire remains attempting to obtain information to reconstruct the sequence of events leading to the fire.
+Fire investigators look at the fire remains attempting to obtain information to reconstruct the sequence of events leading to the fire.
 Fires can be caused by and involve many ignition sources and fuels.
 Fire investigators need to know not only the science of fire behavior, but also have a working understanding of many other areas of study including construction, electricity, mechanical devices and human behavior.

 Spoliation is the destruction or alteration of evidence.
 The mere act of extinguishing the fire can destroy potential evidence and compromise the investigation.